The origin, history and development of table tennis

 Peter Cua rediscovered these early efforts, and he was a former member of the Philippine National Table Tennis Team.
 He was also a table tennis historian and Liha Ambassador.

 Cua learned about this long-forgotten history in 2008, after no one had remembered it for decades.
-While the history is ancient, Cua learned that there were many people playing in private homes and back alleys.
+While the history is ancient, Cua learned that many people were playing in private homes and back alleys.

 Sandbat play, also known as liha Table Tennis, is a direct descendent of a game that existed over a century ago.
 In the Philippines, the native Tagalog term liha refers to it, which means sandpaper.